daniellevert/Teddys-Brochure/README.md

 ![unnamed](https://user-images.githubusercontent.com/47677702/133868039-52c31e04-8a36-41d8-acee-cef6c494ed50.png)

 **Description:**
-A travel guide Android app for United States national parks.
+A travel guide Android app for United States national parks that works for any number of parks in a database.

 **Tech Stack:**
 Java, XML, Node.js